Naj Razi: Como

+Return to Shamrock Rovers

+On 7 February 2026, it was announced that Razi had signed back at his first senior club, Shamrock Rovers.
+On 17 July 2026, he scored the first goal of his senior career, finding the top corner from 25 yards to open the scoring in a 4–1 victory over Cork City in the FAI Cup.
+On 4 August 2026, Razi suffered a broken jaw during a 3–1 win over Egnatia in the UEFA Europa League, with the recovery period set to keep him out of action for several weeks.

 Style of play

 A forward, he is said to be able to operate from either wing.
 He has also played as a number 10.

 International career

 Razi scored his first goal for the Republic of Ireland U17 side against Armenia U17 in October 2022.
 In February 2023, he scored the only goal in a 1-0 win over Hungary U17.

 He played for the Irish U17 team at the 2023 UEFA European Under-17 Championship.
 He scored as Ireland beat Wales U17 and helped the Irish side reach the quarter-finals.
 Razi was named the FAI's U-17 player of the year in June 2023 at the FAI International Football Awards.